Ni no Kuni: Games

-Ni no Kuni: Daibouken Monsters was released in Japan on May 11, 2012, for mobile devices through the GREE service.
+(Note: 二ノ国 大冒険モンスターズ) was released in Japan on May 11, 2012, for mobile devices through the GREE service.
 Players travel to another world and collect cards featuring imajinn.
-An occupant of the other world is trapped in every card; by flipping the card, players have the ability to use the occupant's abilities during battles.
+An occupant of the other world is trapped in every card; by flipping the card, players can use the occupant's abilities during battles.
+Rare cards grant powers such as improved recovery and special attacks.
+In a cooperative multiplayer mode, two players defend against a boss encounter in a "Raid" battle.

 Ni no Kuni II: Revenant Kingdom was released for the PlayStation 4 and Windows on March 23, 2018, and for the Nintendo Switch on September 17, 2021; and for Xbox One and Xbox Series X/S in March 2023.
 The story follows King Evan Pettiwhisker Tildrum, who is usurped from his castle, and sets out to reclaim his kingdom.
 He is aided by Roland, a visitor from another world, and Tani, the daughter of a boss of air pirates.

 Ni no Kuni: Cross Worlds was released for Android and iOS in Japan, South Korea, and Taiwan on June 10, 2021, and worldwide on May 25, 2022.
 Developed by Netmarble, the game follows a beta tester for a fictional virtual reality game called Soul Diver, which transports them to the world of Ni no Kuni.
 It includes five character classes, and well as a multiplayer kingdom feature with player versus player combat.